Ineos boss Jim Ratcliffe with the Land Rover Defender

 Ineos is still keen to start production in the UK, despite uncertainty over the automotive industry in the country following the Brexit vote.

-“We’re a year into Brexit and we’ve gone into this decision with eyes wide open,” Crotty said.
+“We’ve gone into this decision with eyes wide open,” Crotty said when asked about Brexit's impact.
 “It really doesn’t have an impact.
-We think this is a project for the UK that would be hugely beneficial post-Brexit because we would be exporting around 70-80% of the cars we would make."
+We think this is a project for the UK that would be hugely beneficial post-Brexit because we would be exporting 70-80% of the cars we would make."

-The car has been dubbed Projekt Grenadier, referencing the Grenadier pub in Knightsbridge, close to the Ineos office, where the plans for this Defender-inspired model were first discussed, according to Crotty.
-The German spelling of 'projekt' has been used as a reference to the nationality of the car’s lead engineer, Dirk Heilmann.
+The car has been dubbed Projekt Grenadier, which references the Grenadier pub in Knightsbridge that's close to the Ineos office and where plans for this Defender-inspired model were first discussed, according to Crotty.
+The German spelling of 'project' is a nod to the nationality of Heilmann.

-Much of the design and powertrain options are still to be decided, but Crotty confirmed that it's likely to have a diesel option, while hybrid and electric technology is being explored.
+Much of the design and powertrain options are still to be decided, but Crotty told Autocar last year that it's likely to have a diesel option, while hybrid and electric technology is being explored.

 “Pure EV is also a possibility.
 We’re looking at everything and haven’t closed anything off.
-I’d be very surprised if a diesel option wasn’t part of that,” Crotty said.
+I’d be very surprised if a diesel option wasn’t part of that."

-Ineos says it is one of the world’s largest manufacturers, but this will be the first time that it has produced a vehicle.
+Ineos claims to be one of the world’s largest manufacturers, but this will be the first time that it has produced a vehicle.

-Crotty accepted that the project is a risk, but maintained that it had the full backing of the company and it was determined to make it a profitable success.
+Crotty accepted that the project is a risk, but maintained that it had the full backing of the company and the team was determined to make the car a profitable success.

 “This is a fantastically exciting project,” Ratcliffe said.
 “We want to build the world’s purest 4x4 and are aiming it at explorers, farmers and off-road enthusiasts across the globe.”

-Ratcliffe added: “I am a great admirer of the old Land Rover Defender and have enormous respect for its off-road capability, and our new 4 x4 has been inspired by it.
+Ratcliffe added: “I am a great admirer of the old Defender and have enormous respect for its off-road capability, and our new 4x4 has been inspired by it.
 But while our off-roader might share its spirit, our new car will be a major improvement on previous models.”

 Jaguar Land Rover is fiercely protective of its Defender.
-In December last year, it prevented a Canadian company using the name Defender for an all-terrain vehicle.
+In 2016, it prevented a Canadian company from using the name Defender for an all-terrain vehicle.

-At the time, Jaguar Land Rover legal boss Keith Benjamin said: “The Land Rover Defender is an iconic vehicle that is part of Jaguar Land Rover’s past, present and future.
+At the time, JLR legal boss Keith Benjamin said: “The Defender is an iconic vehicle that is part of JLR’s past, present and future.
 The success of our business is based on unique design and engineering attributes, and we intend to protect the brand robustly around the world.”

 Rachel Burgess and Doug Revolta